California Solicitation and Prostitution Laws - Penal Code 647

 Fortunately, there has been a policy shift in the prosecutor's office in Los Angeles County regarding dealing with solicitation cases in the San Fernando Valley Valley Courts (Van Nuys / San Fernando) and other courts in Downtown LA.

 I have recently convinced prosecutors to give my diversionary client sentences on solicitation cases.
-Getting diversion means you avoid a conviction on your record and is a huge benefit in these types of issues that create such a stigma against you.
+Getting diversion means you avoid a conviction on your record and is a massive benefit in issues that create such a stigma against you.

 Amazingly enough, it is even possible to get your arrest record sealed in a solicitation case in Los Angeles County as part of a new pilot program the courts have implemented for those individuals who qualify.